 B. The IASI Annual Schedule of Meets.

 Bid Application.
 To host a meet, a member organization must complete the IASI Bid Application to Host a Meet (APP-4).
-All Bid Applications must be delivered to the IASI Administrative Office March 15th of each calendar year.
+All Bid Applications must be delivered to the IASI Administrative Office by March 15th of each calendar year.
 A club must complete one Bid Application for each meet the club wishes to host.

+Late Bid Applications.
+Additional Bid Applications received after March 15th but before the Annual Schedule of Meets is approved, except for a Bid Application to host an IASI Championship meet when no other team has bid to host the meet, shall be considered a Late Bid.
+A Late Bid is subject to the Late Bid Fee.

+Late Bid Fee.
+Once the IASI Schedule of Meets is published, the club shall pay a Late Bid fee equal to the applicable sanction fee, in addition to the sanction fee, for the type of meet that was bid late and still published on the schedule.

 Black-Out Dates.
 A Bid Application will not be accepted if the Application proposes to host a meet on the same weekend as any IASI Championship Meet or on the same day as a HOD Meeting.

 Summary and Publication of Meet Bids.
-After March 15th but before the Meet Bid Committee Meeting, the IASI Administrative Office will review and summarize all Meet Iowa Swimming Inc. Section I Page: I-4 Policies & Procedures MEET OPERATIONS RULES Revised: 08/2023 Bid Applications.
+After March 15th but before the Meet Bids Task Force Meeting, the IASI Administrative Office will review and summarize all Meet Iowa Swimming Inc. Section I Page: I-4 Policies & Procedures MEET OPERATIONS RULES Revised: 08/2023 Bid Applications.
 This summary shall be known as the IASI Schedule of Meets.
 The IASI Administrative Office will return to bidders any Meet Bid Applications that have errors or questions.
 The IASI Schedule of Meets will be sent to all Club Representatives and Coaches and posted on the IASI website before March 25th of each calendar year.

 Meets Exempt from Application Process.
 A club does not need to complete and submit a Meet Bid Application for any meet of 150 swimmers or less or a closed meet with three or less teams.

 C. The Meet Bids Task Force.
 (Revised BOD 08/2023) The Meet Bids Task Force will be made up of one representative from all IASI Clubs that have submitted a Meet Bid Application.
-Said committee shall meet on the second Saturday in April at a location and time to be determined by the Admin.
+Said task force shall meet on the second Saturday in April at a location and time to be determined by the Admin.
 Vice Chair.
 The meeting location must allow for clubs to participate in this meeting via conference call or video conference.
 In the event that the second Saturday in April is less than one week prior to the Spring HOD meeting, the meeting shall be moved to be held at least one week prior to the Spring HOD meeting.
 Notification as to a time and place of the Meet Bids Task Force meeting will be sent to all club representatives and Coaches and posted on the IASI website before March 25th of each calendar year.
 If the second Saturday in April is the day before Easter, then the Meet Bids Task Force meeting will be held on the first Saturday in April.

 Voting on the Schedule.
 Each club will be given one vote and one voice on the task force.
 The club’s delegate must be designated at the time of roll call of attendance.